1860 A.N. Taylor Mansion

 photo credit: Souvenir of Smethport 1895.

-A. N. Taylor:
+about A. N. Taylor:

 A. N. Taylor (deceased) was a native of Madison county, N. Y., and was born June 11, 1822, of English descent, and died May 15, 1876, the result of a fall, on September 25, 1875.
 Some time in the last century Robert and James Taylor came from England, and April 10, 1785, the first named married Sally Bailey, at Groton, Conn., but was lost at sea about six months before his son, James, came into the world.
 Sally Taylor then married John Bailey, May 31, 1796, and by him was the mother of several children; again becoming a widow, she next intermarried, June 5, 1810, with Daniel Goth.
 Deacon James Taylor, son of Robert and Sally (Bailey) Taylor, was born at New London, Conn., December 28, 1788, and January 14, 1811, he married at Franklin, Delaware Co., N. Y., Lois Niles, who was born August 28, 1787, at Colchester, Conn., and they had a family of seven children, the subject of this sketch being the fifth child in order of birth.
 June 13, 1824, the family moved to McKean County, and settled on a backwoods farm.
 The father, James Taylor, was elected the second sheriff of McKean county.
 A. N. Taylor very early gave evidence of the untiring and indomitable energy that was so prominent a characteristic of his life, and, having a taste for mercantile business, at about the age of nineteen he entered, as a clerk, the store of Hawkins, Ford & Taylor, his father being one of the partners in the firm.
 Two years later he formed a partnership with his father, and commenced business in the old Astor House Hotel building.
 A few years later he bought out his father's interest in the business, and built a store adjoining the Astor House, which he occupied until it was burned down in the fire of March 28, 1868.
 He afterward moved his store to the Sartwell block.
 When he first commenced business he had but $400 in the world.
 Although it is impossible to give a correct estimate, it is believed by those best acquainted with his affairs, that he was worth at the time of his death not less than $300,000.
 March 1, 1849, he became united in marriage with Ann E., daughter of William E. and Betsy A. (Bard) Fuller, and born December 28, 1828, at Unadilla Oswego Co., N. Y. Five years after her birth her parents moved to Mexico, Oswego County, where her father carried on farming, and where he died May 4, 1854; her mother died at the age of twenty-six, December 28, 1831.
 Mrs. Ann E. Taylor comes of "Mayflower" ancestry, her great-grandfather having been one of the Lutheran ministers who crossed the ocean on that historic vessel.
 Her grandfather, Isaac Fuller, was a lieutenant under Washington, and was promoted on the field of Bunker Hill, where he was wounded; he was a native of New Hampshire, where he married a German lady, their children being William E., father of Mrs. Taylor, and Christopher, formerly a Presbyterian clergyman of Rochester, N. Y., now deceased.
 By the marriage of William E. Fuller and Betsy A. Bard three children were born, viz.: Ann E., Charlotte T. (now deceased, who married the late Hon.
 L. T. Moore, of Emporium, Penn., who in his lifetime had been made the recipient of various political honors) and M. C. (of Bedford, Iowa).
 To the union of A. N. Taylor and Ann E. Fuller were born three children: Ada M. (now Mrs. D. C. Young), Frank N. and Flora C. (now Mrs. J. J. Newman).
 A. N. Taylor was a man of remarkable business capacity, and should be classed among the most successful men of our day and time.
 His entire heart and mind was in his business during his earlier days.
 He was keen and shrewd, quick to detect the weakness of an opponent, and improve an opportunity of favorable investment.
 Many men have complained that he was a hard man to deal with, yet the assertion can be ventured, without fear of successful contradiction, that no man whom he believed to be dealing honestly and fairly by him was ever oppressed or wronged by his authority, and that no man in McKean County was found to be more sympathetic and tender hearted when approached in a proper manner.
 He was a business man in every sense.
 He expected men to live up to their obligations.
 He took all manner of chances, and gave accommodation and time to men whom no other merchants would trust, in hundreds of cases.
 The loss that McKean County, and the borough of Smethport especially, sustains in the death of A.N.
 Taylor can not at once be estimated.

 When a town loses one of its ablest, most energetic, successful and wealthiest business men, the loss is not fully repaired in years.
 At the time of his fatal fall he had in contemplation the use of a portion of his ample means for the building up and improvement of the borough, and had already taken energetic steps in that direction.
 He left a widow and three children, one son and two daughters; and though well provided for as to the things of this world, nothing can fully compensate the loss of a kind and wisely indulgent father and husband.
 Mr. Taylor, always a Republican in politics from the organization of the party, was once elected associate judge by an overwhelming majority.
-During the days of the Civil War he had the fullest faith in the ultimate success of the Union arms, and he had lost since that time none of his love for the principles of his party or his zeal for their success.
+During the days of the Civil War he had the fullest faith in the ultimate success of the Union army, and he had lost since that time none of his love for the principles of his party or his zeal for their success.

-taken from: The History of the Counties of McKean, Elk, Cameron and Potter, Pennsylvania ©1890
+The History of the Counties of McKean, Elk, Cameron and Potter, Pennsylvania ©1890

 McKean County Miner October 20, 1881 article on the D. C. Young house